Introduction

 The immutable protocol dictates:

-Every hour the price of CNR increases to its next predetermined price, resulting in the network capitalization of CNR held in quarantine to increase.
+- Every hour the price of CNR increases to its next predetermined price, resulting in the network capitalization of CNR held in quarantine to increase.
 This creates a mismatch breaking the rules of the protocol.
-Subsequently CNR is burnt from the smart contract equal to the mismatch to balance the network.
+Subsequently, CNR is burnt from the smart contract equal to the mismatch to balance the network.

 A description of public read-only methods exposed by the protocol.
 These methods return key information about the state of the network.
 Public read-only methods can be called by any user at any time.